utor2021/future-health-tech-blog/README.md

 •	JSON Web Token
 •	Nodemon

-My Github username is jdeschat, which can be accessed here https://github.com/jdeschat/deep-thoughts.
+Our Github username is utor2021, which can be accessed here https://github.com/utor2021/health-fusion.

-This app is deployed through Heroku, which can be accessed here https://deep-thoughts1284.herokuapp.com
+This app is deployed through Heroku, which can be accessed here https://health-fusion1284.herokuapp.com

-You can reach me at jdeschat@gmail.com with additional questions.
+You can reach us at utor2021@gmail.com with additional questions.